 Moreover, with everything you get, keep in mind that you will go through 6 to 9 diaper changes every day.
 That means you will partially undress and dress your baby 6 to 9 times a day.
 Sometimes you will go through those motions with a perfectly calm and content baby, other times your little bundle of joy will seem less joyful and scream at the top of her lungs and you want to be quick.
 So convenience is key when it comes to the clothing you pick.
 Hence, the smaller the number of tiny buttons you need to fasten, the better, as this all takes time and is fiddly.
 If you can get outfits with a zipper, do yourself a favor and get those, as they are vastly superior to buttoned ones in terms of convenience.
 It is much faster, which is especially essential for the nighttime diaper changes when you are still half asleep.

 As for the onesies.
-Do yourself a favor and choose options that have a side-tie or side-snap.
+Do yourself a favor here as well and choose options that have a side-tie or side-snap.
 It’s somehow quite a scary and daunting act to pull a onesy or a pullover over your babies head, as they seem so delicate and fragile.
 If you have an option that you can open and close on the side (rather than an envelope neck which should be your go to option from when your baby is 9 month and older), you avoid this, plus it makes it much easier to get the tiny arms of your mini-me in the right position.
-Moreover it is actually also faster to take off and less of a mess, when there is a blow out and time is of essence.
+Moreover it is actually also faster to take off and less of a mess, when there is a blow out and time is of essence.#

 Keep the seasons in mind!
 So if your baby is born in June your starter sleeping bag should be a light one and you want to have short sleeved outfits handy for starters.
 If you shop ahead for the outfits for the first year, do your math, does your baby need warmer winter clothes when she/he is 6 month old or will it be spring/summer/fall by then?
 We got the cutest warm woolen hat as a birthday present for our daughter that is for kids 3-6 month old.
 So it would fit her right at the height of summer and since we have no plans to take her on a hike on a glacier, she will thus probably never use it.
 It’s a bit trickier if your little munchkin is born in spring or fall, but for anything your newborn will wear that is NOT for outside/walks with the stroller, a long sleeve light version probably suffices unless you are strictly against heating your home.